-Three Bad Seeds is a family venture founded in 2009 by Amanda Weiss with the help of her husband Joshua and Marley, their daughter.
-Marley became interested in creating her own animals (and the occasional zombie) so the family began small projects with materials lying around their home.
+Three Bad Seeds is a family adventure founded in 2009 by Amanda Weiss with the help of her husband Joshua and Marley, their daughter.
+Marley became interested in creating her own animals so the family began small projects with materials lying around their home.
 The designs were based on drawings created by each family member.

 They have traveled from coast to coast, exhibited in both tiny farmers markets and giant convention centers.
 Marley has entered her teenage years and no longer begs for animals (though she does ask for a commissioned piece every Christmas).
 Joshua's career only allows the free time to create one piece about every six weeks (always a skull, bug or snake).
 Amanda still doodles away and scours thrift stores for the next amazing wool sweater to transform.